troydhanson/fluxcap/README.md

 you should review the section on disabling NIC offloads above).

 We used `&` to put them in the background.
 You could run them in three separate terminals instead.
-In real life we put them under a process supervisor but that's for later.
+In real life, we put them under a process supervisor, discussed further below.

-We can watch the I/O rates this way.
-(Hint: it looks better if you run inside a tmux session).
+We can watch the I/O rates this way:

     fluxcap -io cisco

-You can run `fluxcap -h` to see further options.
-For example we could add a VLAN tag on the data when it comes in from eth1.
-That helps keep things straight if we merge several taps down the road.
+We could add a VLAN tag on the data when it comes in from eth1.
+That helps distinguish things if we merge several taps down the road.
+Run `fluxcap -h` to see the VLAN tag injection and other options.

 ## Tap aggregation